Web-Vesna/cheesecake/README.md

     The request will try to register a user with specified parametrs (third hash argument).

     All options, specified as required for register request (see cofiguration file specification below) should present in parametrs.

+    On success new session id will be returned as third argument and user info in forth.